-HPER-F 340 Physical Fitness Appraisal and

-Performance (3 cr.)
+HPER-F 340 Physical Fitness Appraisal and Performance (3 cr.)
+P: HPER - P 212 or consent of instructor.
 A study of the basic scientific components of fitness and the measurement of different indices of physical fitness common to corporate, clinical, and laboratory settings.
 In particular, this course focuses on 5 characteristics of fitness: muscle strength, muscle endurance, cardiovascular fitness, flexibility, and body composition.
 The course will include weekly lectures and weekly laboratory sessions so students can implement their knowledge in a practical setting.